 There are two different types of best startup models:

 - Bootstrapping is when an entrepreneur starts a business with their own time, skills, and resources.
-This self-funded business does not rely on the support of common financing methods, for example, crowdfunding, investment, or loans from banks.
+This self-funded business does not rely on the support of common financing methods, such as crowdfunding, investment, or loans from banks.

-This business model allows the owner to fully own their business with zero shares inequity.
-Mostly when anyone starts a business based on investors' funding, they ask for a huge share in equity.
-Thus, they have a say in the decision making too.
+- Retaining Full Ownership: This business model allows the owner to fully own their business with zero shares in equity.
+When anyone starts a business based on investors' funding, they often ask for a huge share in equity and have a say in decision making.
 This is why Bootstrap is ideal in the longer run.
-The control is in your hand, and you get to do whatever you want.
+You have control, and you get to do whatever you want.

 - Gets Rid of Unnecessary Burden: When you start a business through a loan or investment, there is a burden on your shoulders to return it.
-Instead of designing a complete and long-term lasting business model, you work hard and focus more on earning revenue, even if that disturbs the essence of your business.
+Instead of designing a complete and long-term lasting business model, you focus on earning revenue even if that disturbs the essence of your business.
 However, with the bootstrap business model, you feel a sense of freedom.
-You focus more on maintaining the essence of your business and strategically develop ways to increase cash flows.
+You focus on maintaining the essence of your business and strategically develop ways to increase cash flows.

-To fully start a business on your own empowers a person.
-Starting it from scratch and building it to the ground up highly motivates a person to keep going and gain success.
+- Empowers Business Owner: Starting a business on your own empowers a person.
+Building it from scratch highly motivates a person to keep going and gain success.
 We recommend following our checklist for starting a business.

 Perks of Using a Scaling Business Model

-When the business has grown into a stable state, the owner makes sure to scale it to keep the growth factor consistent.
+- Creates Growth Consistency: When the business has grown into a stable state, the owner makes sure to scale it to keep the growth factor consistent.
 Though it seems like staying in the same state is safe, businesses don't last long if they aren't growing.
-Scaling a business makes sure growth is gradually increasing with time.
-The owner makes sure never to stop at some level; he keeps on taking new steps on the ladder while ensuring he doesn't trip at any step.
+Scaling a business ensures that growth is gradually increasing with time.
+The owner makes sure never to stop at some level; they keep taking new steps on the ladder while ensuring they don't trip at any step.

-Creating flexibility ensures that the business is able to adapt to tough situations and thrive nonetheless.
-Businesses not only scale just because of growth; they may have to scale to create new opportunities for income generation.
-The market is ever-changing, and one cannot totally depend on a single business to maintain sustainability.
+- Adaptable to Tough Situations: Creating flexibility ensures that the business is able to adapt to tough situations and thrive nonetheless.
+Businesses not only scale for growth but also to create new opportunities for income generation.
+The market is ever-changing, and one cannot entirely depend on a single business to maintain sustainability.
 Scaling your business to another aspect makes your corporation more adaptable to unplanned events.
-If a part of your business is being disturbed by a change in the market, you can smoothly earn from another domain of your business.
+If a part of your business is disturbed by a change in the market, you can smoothly earn from another domain of your business.

 Sizes of Companies and Their Typical Business Models